FiresOfMordor/The-Fellowship-of-the-Code-2026/chapters/chapter-3-making-it-visible.md

 - AI helped us decide how to translate the wireframe into a clearer and more consistent HTML structure.
 - We also used AI directly to help generate and refine parts of the HTML and CSS code for the static interface.
 - It supported us in reflecting on the feedback from Assignment 2, especially the need for stronger system identification, a back button, and a more prominent recommendation.
-- During later revisions, AI also helped us think through how to refine the wording of the recommendation and how to add a Home button without confusing it with the main decision actions.
+- During later revisions, AI also helped us think through how to refine the wording of the recommendation
 - Some AI suggestions were visually more ambitious than necessary, so we had to keep the implementation aligned with the assignment requirement of a static, structured interface rather than a fully designed application.
 - AI was also useful when refining labels, navigation wording, and design rationale, but the final decisions about hierarchy, scope, and consistency were made by us.